alexhernandezgarcia/linux-config-utils/howto/fix_storage_fairphone_adb.md

 2. Connect the phone to a computer with a USB cable.

-3. With the phone showing the recovery screen, navigate to _Adavanced_, then _Enable ADB_.
+3. With the phone showing the recovery screen, navigate to _Advanced_, then _Enable ADB_.

 4. Check that adb is detecting the phone with `./adb devices`